awesomerank/awesomerank.github.io/lists/emacs-tw/awesome-emacs.md

    - [[https://github.com/ananthakumaran/monky][monky]] - An interactive interface for mercurial.
    - [[https://bitbucket.org/agriggio/ahg/][aHg]] - An Emacs front-end for the Mercurial SCM.
    - [[https://github.com/jwiegley/git-undo-el][git-undo]] - A command for Emacs to regress or "undo" a region back through its Git history.

+#+BEGIN_QUOTE
+For additional git related emacs packages to use or to get inspiration from, take a look at the following resource: [[https://github.com/tarsius/git-elisp-overview]].
+#+END_QUOTE

 ** Integration